Workiva/react_testing_library/doc/migration_guides/queries.md

 ```
 > Example from [`doc_plat_client`](https://sourcegraph.wk-dev.wdesk.org/github.com/Workiva/doc_plat_client@659287a02a269c8b2c82d9a91e9239a11c74abe0/-/blob/subpackages/shared_ui/test/unit/src/outline/internal_sheet_badge_test.dart#L19-20)

-The rendered DOM can be viewed using `rtl.prettyDOM(document.body)`.
+Once we import `react_testing_library` (namespaced as `rtl`) in our test file, we can view the rendered DOM using `rtl.prettyDOM(document.body)`.
 This is the DOM for the element we are trying to access:

 ```html
 <i